-Study Webpage
+Plan Webpage

-Study information such as event announcements, meeting presentations and summaries, background information, draft and final reports, and other appropriate project-related documents will be incorporated into the County's Transportation Plan communication efforts and will be approved by the County and the NJTPA.
+The Plan's information such as event announcements, meeting presentations and summaries, background information, draft and final reports, and other appropriate project-related documents will be incorporated into the County's Transportation Plan communication efforts and will be approved by the County and the NJTPA.
 The consultant will prepare online materials and county staff will post them on the County Office of Planning webpage.
-The existing webpage will have a section regarding this study and will be used for the survey, to solicit comments on draft documents and materials during the public involvement process.
+The existing webpage will have a section regarding this Plan and will be used for the survey, to solicit comments on draft documents and materials during the public involvement process.